nkrvlsi/CH32V003F4U6_IF_with_OLED/README.md

 # Project: By using I2C interface between CH32V003F4U6 & SSD-1306 OLED

 # Objective:
 This project demonstrates a basic interface between the VSD Squadron Mini Board and OLED.
 Here we are using the CH32V003F4U6 microcontroller to interface with a 128x64 OLED display using the I2C protocol.
+Our focus is to intialize OLED module with full screen turning-on.

 ## 1. Components Needed